As a species, we are inherently visual creatures.

 Infographics alone are up to 30 times more likely to be consumed than a purely text-based article.

-To put the power and potential of data visualization in the digital age, here are four very different but equally inspiring examples from some of the world’s most forward-thinking brands.
+To place the power and potential of data visualization in the digital age, below we present four very different but equally inspiring examples from some of the world’s most forward-thinking brands.

 “The greatest value of a picture is when it forces us to notice what we never expected to see.”
 John Tukey